Back

 Washington, D.C.

 States with mandatory paid sick leave also require that employees accrue it with hours worked.
-Accrual rates are specified in the laws, unless an employer’s policy is more generous than the minimum.
+Accrual rates are specified by law, unless an employer’s policy is more generous than the minimum.

 Mandatory Sick Leave Accrual Rates In Each State